harishgobugari/SSEETL/README.md

 - For the production environment, deployment happens only after deployment to UAT is completed successfully.
 However, this deployment to production requires manual approval before it can proceed.

+- The yaml file for the CI/CD is located in .github/workflows folder